RamiAwar/SteamClone/README.md

 This project is an online game platform that allows users to connect to, chat with, and play with their friends in real time.
 The application, login/signup server, chat server, multiplayer games, and client gui were all built using java.

+The goal behind this university project is connecting a client to the PumpkinBox server, allowing them to connect with their friends, playing games or chatting.
+This is done with maximum security in mind to protect user privacy, and maximum scalability in case there was a plan to take this to the market at some point.
+(As time progressed, emphasis on security and scalability slightly declined due to time constraints)

+For a detailed description of the application flow, features, etc. please download the build report pdf file.

 ## Details